Thorium/FSharp.Azure.Quantum/examples/README.md

 ### Key Learnings
 - TSP is NP-hard but greedy heuristics work well for <50 stops
 - Geographic data (lat/lon) converts to distance matrices
+- HybridSolver automatically routes between classical and quantum based on problem size
-- Classical solvers are highly effective for practical routing problems
+- For small problems (n<100), classical solvers are significantly faster

 ---